jaxon-php/jaxon-website/user/pages/04.blog/2025/07/02.install-jaxon-dbadmin-on-backpack/item.md

 3. Add a route and a menu entry for this page,
 4. Configure `Jaxon` and its packages, among which `Jaxon DbAdmin`.

-Fisrt, we will install `Backpack` on the version 12 of `Laravel`, [following its documentation](https://backpackforlaravel.com/docs/6.x/installation).
+First, we will install `Backpack` on the version 12 of `Laravel`, [following its documentation](https://backpackforlaravel.com/docs/6.x/installation).

 ```bash
 composer create-project laravel/laravel backpack 12.x